Lakers’ next game postponed after Kobe Bryant’s death

-Bryant’s helicopter crashed Sunday, and the Lakers learned about it while flying home from an East Coast road trip.
+The Lakers learned about the crash while flying home from an East Coast road trip Sunday.
 LeBron James and several other players appeared to be visibly affected by the news when they got off the plane.

+James made his first public comments Monday night in an Instagram post including several photos of himself with Bryant.
+The four-time NBA MVP and 16-time All-Star said he was “heartbroken and devastated,” and had been crying repeatedly while trying to write about Bryant.

+James, who joined the Lakers last season, said the two spoke by phone Sunday morning after James passed Bryant for third place on the NBA’s career scoring list Saturday night.

 “The Los Angeles Lakers would like to thank all of you for the tremendous outpouring of support and condolences,” the Lakers organization said in a statement after the postponement was announced.
 “This is a very difficult time for all of us.”